flipkart-incubator/optimus/README.md

 This project is also inspired by https://github.com/japerk/nltk-trainer, which allows users to easily train NLTK based statistical classifiers.

+## Why deep learning?
+Deep learning has dominated pattern recognition in the last few years, especially in image and speech.
+Recently deep learning models have outperformed statistical classifiers in a variety of NLP tasks as well.
+Also, one of the biggest advantage of using deep learning models is that task specific feature engineering is not required.
+The wiki contains a summary of exciting results we obtained using optimus, on a variety of different text classification tasks.
+Those interested in understanding how this model works can also check out my talk at Fifth elephant, in which I give an introduction to NLP using deep learning.
+Other good recommended resources can also be found [here].

 ## Requirements
 Code requires Python 2.7 and Theano 0.7.
-You can go to the [Setting Up page](https://github.com/flipkart-incubator/optimus/wiki/Setting-Up), for instructions on how to quickly set up the python environment required for this project.
+You can go to the [Setting Up page](https://github.com/flipkart-incubator/optimus/wiki/Setting-Up), for instructions on how to quickly set up the python environment required for Optimus.
 Requirements are also listed in the requirements.txt file.

 ## Start Using it
 Visit the [Quick Start](https://github.com/flipkart-incubator/optimus/wiki/Quick-Start) guide to get started on using Optimus!